ppy/osu-wiki/news/2022-08-30-changes-to-osu-mania-sr-and-pp.md

 Before this change, all overlapping long notes would receive a fixed bonus.
 After this change, the bonus now scales proportionally to how long ago the last long note release was.

-This change also fixes an oversight with long notes in the right-most column of a map taking precedence in overlap calculation.
+This change also fixes an oversight with long notes in the rightmost column of a map taking precedence in overlap calculation.

 An [interactive demonstration](https://www.desmos.com/calculator/7eboanfzne) by [**Evening**](https://osu.ppy.sh/users/2193881) shows how this change affects long note bonus.